 Exceeds G-SYNC Range

-G-SYNC disengages, tearing begins display wide, no sync-induced input latency is introduced.
+G-SYNC disengages, tearing begins display wide, no frame delay is added.

-G-SYNC reverts to fixed refresh rate v-sync behavior; up to 2 frames (approximately an additional 33.2ms @60 Hz, 20ms @100 Hz, 13.8ms @144 Hz, etc) of sync-induced input latency is introduced as frames begin to over-queue in both buffers, ultimately delaying their appearance on-screen.
+G-SYNC reverts to V-SYNC behavior when it can no longer adjust the refresh rate to the framerate, 2-6 frames (typically 2 frames; approximately an additional 33.2ms @60 Hz, 20ms @100 Hz, 13.8ms @144 Hz, etc) of delay is added as rendered frames begin to over-queue in both buffers, ultimately delaying their appearance on-screen.

 G-SYNC + Fast Sync*:

-G-SYNC disengages, Fast Sync engages, 2-12ms of sync-induced input latency is introduced.
+G-SYNC disengages, Fast Sync engages, 0-1 frame of delay is added**.

-(*Fast Sync is best used with framerates in excess of two to three times that of the display’s maximum refresh rate, as its third buffer selects from the “best” frames to display as the final render; the higher the sample rate, the better it functions.
-Do note that even at its most optimal, Fast Sync introduces uneven frame pacing, which can manifest as recurring micro stutter)
+*Fast Sync is best used with framerates in excess of 2x to 3x that of the display’s maximum refresh rate, as its third buffer selects from the “best” frame to display as the final render; the higher the sample rate, the better it functions.
+Do note, even at its most optimal, Fast Sync introduces uneven frame pacing, which can manifest as recurring microstutter.

 Within G-SYNC Range